-1. Only use pumping equipment approved by the Engineer in the preparation and handling of the grout.
-Before using the mixers, remove all oil or other rust inhibitors from the mixing drums, stirring mechanisms, and other portions of the equipment in contact with the grout.
+- 1. Only use pumping equipment approved by the Engineer in the preparation and handling of the grout.
+Before using the mixers, remove all oil or other rust inhibitors from the mixing drums, stirring mechanisms, and other portions of the equipment in contact with the grout. - 2.
+Use a quantity of water and mixing time that will produce a homogenous grout having an efflux of not less than 21 seconds, when tested with a flow cone in accordance with ASTM D6449.
+Reject loads with efflux of less than 21 seconds.
+Notify the production facility to adjust the mix design.
+Calibrate the flow cone in accordance with ASTM D 6449.
+Conduct the calibration initially before its first use and as directed by the Engineer, when there is a question of the flow cone's accuracy.